 J. Wilmot added that some mission has to be the first to certify flight and ground implementations of USLP.
 No one mission wants to bear the associated costs.
 This allows an agency to take the lead in these activities.
 NASA-MSFC has prepared an implementation for testing within NASA.

-T. Shigeta agreed and noted that JAXA regularly checks for unnnessecary allocated SCIDs, and when any are identified, they are returned to SANA.
-With the inevitable implantation of USLP, this is a short-term issue.
-The long-term solution is for agencies and missions to check for and return any unused SCIDs.
+T. Shigeta noted that JAXA regularly checks for unnnessecary allocated SCIDs, and when any are identified, they are returned to SANA.
+With the understanding of the inevitable implantation of USLP, he stated this solution would take some time, and the short-term solution is for agencies and missions to check for and return any unused SCIDs.

 P. Shames used this opportunity to return to another issue from the previous day, the need for a complete security architecture (identity, access control, authentication, secure network management) for multi-mission / agency “interoperable network” deployment.
 As agencies move to adopt DTN network protocols there is an increasing need for security architecture that goes beyond the mechanisms built into DTN.
 A framework for managing information in multi-agency, multi-mission deployments is required.
 P. Shames believed that CCSDS and the agencies flying these kinds of missions should be taking the lead in creating an interoperable solution.
 While some security processes weres in place, they are not yet interoperable and cross-supportable.
 Agency or consortium-specific solutions were likely to be developed in a vacuum.